nihalpasham/rustdhipv2/README.md

 The key point here is that the vast majority of embedded systems communicate with a `known or predetermined` set of peers.
 However, problem is that clearly identifying a networked machine (and its peers) is a non trivial undertaking, even today.

-In this repo, I explore the HIPv2 IETF standard which aims to solve this problem.
+This repo implements the `HIPv2` IETF standard which aims to solve this problem.

 ## Why not TLS: